luca-m/emotime/README.md

     TBD

-## Detection and Prediction

-## Dataset

-The [Cohn-Kanade database](http://www.consortium.ri.cmu.edu/ckagree/) is one of the most used face database.
-In it's extended version (CK+) it contains also [FACS](http://en.wikipedia.org/wiki/Facial_Action_Coding_System) code labels (aka Action Units) and emotion labels (neutral, anger, contempt, disgust, fear, happy, sadness, surprise).

-## Training Results
+### Training Results

 #### Boosting

 _WARNING: AdaBoost models training and features selection has been SUSPENDED due to the HUGE amount of training time.
-Man we have laptops.._
+Man, we have laptops.._

+_WARNING: AdaBoost models were trained in early development stages, they are not meaningful.
+Go to SVM._

 Training parameters: